“I love your shirt.” The cab driver says, striking up a conversation.

 “Because you still have to sleep next to me.”
 She says with a devilish grin.

-“I have a bed in my man cave,” his tone said that he was accepting her challenge .
+“I have a bed in my man cave,” his tone says that he was accepting her challenge.

 “You think you can go a night without sleeping next to me?”